-School group guided tours of the Haven end October 14.
-The 2015 tour season starts March 17, 2015.
-Click here to request a tour for next year.
+Our 2015 tour season starts March 17, 2015.
+We continue to add new plants and interpretive features; next year we’ll also have a honey bee hive!
+Click here to request a tour.
 The garden remains open year-round from dawn to dusk for self-guided tours.

 DONATE TO THE HAVEN